d4n3sh/thedaneshproject/content/posts/2009-02-16-cscrot-is-now-shutter.md

 The new PPA : <https://launchpad.net/%7Eshutter/+archive/ppa>

-For those currently running GScrot, please update your sources to reflect the new &#8220;shutter&#8221; repository.
+For those currently running GScrot, please update your sources to reflect the new "shutter" repository.

 Source: [Shutter (Formerly GScrot)][2]